megalus/django-google-sso/.junie/guidelines.md

 Linter packages are managed by [pre-commit library](https://github.com/pre-commit/pre-commit).
 Use `make lint` to check for linter and format errors.

-Project python version is 3.11.10.
+The default python version for this project is 3.12.11.

+When creating Javascript always use JQuery.

 This is a public python library hosted in PyPI.
 All configuration is inside `pyproject.toml` file.